Doppelclick/Diana/README.md

 + Guesses burrow position based on ancestral spade particles, calculates an intercept using burrow arrow or last ancestral spade use (**Tip: Look up or down for more accuracy**)
 + Nearby burrow detection
 + Inquisitor waypoints shared through party/all chat and/or Soopy's server - manageable ignore list - switch between receiving/sending from/to party/all chat
-+ Warp to the waypoint you are looking at using a keybind (controls menu) - travel destinations you have not unlocked yet will be blocked in the future, re-enable them using /diana enable
++ Warp to the waypoint you are looking at using a keybind (controls menu) - travel destinations you have not unlocked yet will be blocked in the future, re-enable them using /diana enablewarp

 ### Command
 + **/diana**